Frank Jonke: International career

 In 2008, he was called by head coach Nick Dasovic to the Canada men's national under-20 soccer team camp.

-On January 18, 2013, Jonke received his first call up by the Canadian national team for friendlies against Denmark and United States He made his senior team debut on January 29 in a friendly against United States as a second half sub for Dwayne De Rosario, the game ended as a 0–0 draw.
+On January 18, 2013, Jonke received his first call up by the Canada national team for friendlies against Denmark and United States He made his senior team debut on January 29 in a friendly against United States as a second half sub for Dwayne De Rosario, the game ended as a 0–0 draw.

 Managerial career

 In 2018, he was the head coach for SC Toronto's male and female youth programs in the Ontario Premier Development League.
 In 2019, he served as a coach for Sole Soccer Camp.